foundriesio/docs/source/other/hawkbit-mqtt-system.rst

     CLOUDMQTT_HOST=XXX CLOUDMQTT_PORT=XXX CLOUDMQTT_USER=XXX CLOUDMQTT_PASSWD=XXX \
         GW_HOSTNAME=raspberrypi3-64.local REGISTRY_PASSWD=<subscriber-token> ./iot-gateway.sh

-  Setting REGISTRY_PASSWD to your subscriber token is necessary so your gateway device can log in to the container registry.
+  Providing your subscriber token is necessary so your gateway device can log in to the container registry.
+If you're concerned about typing it directly into the terminal, you can set it in the environment variable ``REGISTRY_PASSWD`` by any means you find sufficiently secure.
+Similar comments apply to the ``CLOUDMQTT_PASSWD`` environment variable.

   **Public**::